Other#

 See SSIS System Requirements

-Existing SSIS 2012 packages can be migrated into your new SSIS 2014+ environment.
+Existing SSIS 2014 packages can be migrated into a newer supported SSIS environment, such as SSIS 2016 or later.

 How do I upgrade my existing packages for SSIS 2014+?#

-1. Install Melissa’s SSIS components into your new environment.
+1. Install Melissa’s SSIS components into your new SSIS environment.

 3. Edit the Public Key Token value for each of Melissa’s SSIS components contained within the package.

-• For instructions on how to obtain the new Public Key Token value for Melissa’s SSIS components and how to edit the Public Key Token value, visit our SSIS Wiki page: SSIS How to Update Public Key Token
+4. For instructions on how to obtain the new Public Key Token value for Melissa’s SSIS components and how to edit the Public Key Token value, visit our SSIS docs FAQ page: SSIS How to Update Public Key Token.

-• Per Microsoft’s standards, each of Melissa’s SSIS components must contain a unique value for the Public Key Token for each platform.
+Per Microsoft’s standards, each of Melissa’s SSIS components must contain a unique Public Key Token value for each SSIS platform.

 What happens if my organization is not ready in time for the deprecation?#